Country

 United States

-The structure rests on a long-standing foreign/domestic split: the Central Intelligence Agency operates exclusively abroad and is barred from domestic intelligence collection, while the Federal Bureau of Investigation handles domestic security and counterintelligence inside the United States.
+The structure rests on a long-standing foreign/domestic split: the Central Intelligence Agency is statutorily focused on foreign intelligence and is barred from law-enforcement or internal-security functions, with domestic activity limited to counterintelligence coordinated with the FBI, while the Federal Bureau of Investigation handles domestic security and counterintelligence inside the United States.
 Signals intelligence is centralized at the National Security Agency.
 Military services run their own intelligence components — the Defense Intelligence Agency at the Department of Defense level, plus dedicated services for each of the armed forces.

 US intelligence operates under a denser body of statutory and judicial oversight than most peer democracies, including the Foreign Intelligence Surveillance Court, the Senate Select Committee on Intelligence, and the House Permanent Select Committee on Intelligence.
 The history of that oversight, and the recurring pattern of agencies operating beyond it, is the substance of these pages.